Williams & Pritchard: Clients

+The last coachbuilding client of Williams & Pritchard was designer David Gittens' McLaren-based Ikenga GT prototypes, the last of which was completed following Charlie Williams death in June 1969.

+Another project carried out in the 1970s was the rare Owen Sedanca GT, an original sports car that appeared briefly with a 4.2-litre Jaguar XK engine from a Jaguar XJ6 car and an aluminium bodyshell.
+Of a planned 80 cars that were to be made, only ten were reportedly completed at their W & S LIMITED Edmonton North London workshops.

 After the sudden death of Charlie Williams in 1969, the fibre-glass section was closed and the business deliberately shrunk to about half a dozen employees building metal prototypes and occasionally restoring famous postwar racing cars.
 Williams & Pritchard closed in 1986.
 The rights to the company name have been the subject of various claims in recent years.
 In 2010, the name 'Williams & Pritchard Ltd' and the design of the ID plate fixed in period to cars bearing W&P coachwork was registered as a UK Trade Mark.

 After-market

 Williams & Pritchard provided detachable glass fibre hardtops for all contemporary sports cars and replacement front-ends (bonnet and mudguards sections), particularly for Austin-Healey Sprites.
 They were first launched at the 1961 Racing Car Show.